repoze/repoze.who/README.txt

     You may register a plugin as willing to act as an "authenticator".
-    Authenticator plugins are responsible for resolving a set of credentials to a user id.
+    Authenticator plugins are responsible for resolving a set of credentials provided by an identifier plugin into a user id.
     Typically, authenticator plugins will perform a lookup into a database or some other persistent store, check the provided credentials against the stored data, and return a user id if the credentials can be validated.

     The user id provided by an authenticator is eventually passed to downstream WSGI applications in the "REMOTE_USER' environment